Laxsjo/BracketContext/README.md

 - Added support for detecting regexes and excluding the from the bracket search.
 - Added support for only jumping to bracket on same line.

+### 0.0.6

+- Brackets are now always checked for on the current line for performance reasons.
+  The commands `jumpBracketLineStart` and `jumpBracketLineEnd` have been removed, and their functionality have been moved to `jumpBracketStart` and `jumpBracketEnd` respectively.